alitaoube/MKS22X-FinalProject/README.md

 ##### 2019/5/18
   *Ali*
-    -Created LivingThing class
+    - Created LivingThing class
-    -Created the zombie class, which was then made into an abstract class to allow       for easier implementation of cone and bucket zombies.
+    - Created the zombie class, which was then made into an abstract class to allow for easier implementation of cone and bucket zombies.
 The zombies were then made moveable and displayable
-    -The Collideable interface was also created to allow for collisions between           zombies and plants, and the LivingThing class implemented it.
+    - The Collideable interface was also created to allow for collisions between zombies and plants, and the LivingThing class implemented it.

 ##### 2019/5/19

-Created Zombie and Plant abstract classes.
+*Pair programming- Created Zombie and Plant abstract classes.
 Extended Zombie and Plant classes with Peashooter and Garden Zombie classes.

-Added Moveable, Displayable, and Collideable interfaces and implemented them in Zombie and Plant classes.
+Added Moveable, Displayable, and Collideable interfaces and implemented them in Zombie and Plant classes.*

 ##### 2019/5/20